OpenFAST/openfast/docs/source/user/aerodyn/driver.rst

 The inflow can be provided in two ways:

 - basic (`CompInflow=0`): uniform wind with a power law shear.
 The wind is defined using a reference height (`RefHt`), a powerlaw exponent (`PLExp`), and the wind speed at reference height (`HWindSpeed`).
-In some analyses types, the reference wind speed and power law can be defined as time series.
+With `AnalysisType=1`, the reference wind speed and power law are defined separately as time series (see "time-dependent analysis").
+With `AnalysisType=3`, these parameters are provided in a separate table (see "Combined-Case analyses").
+The reference height is used for all analyses types, since this height may be different than the hub height.
 - advanced (`CompInflow=1`): the InflowWind module is used to compute the inflow, and all available options of InflowWind are then available.
-The user need to provide the name of the InflowWind input file (`InflowFile`)
+The user need to provide the (relative or absolute) path of the InflowWind input file (`InflowFile`).
+This feature is limited to `AnalysisType=1`.

 An example of inputs is given below:

 .. code::

     ----- Inflow Data ---------------------------------------------------------------
               0   CompInflow  - Compute inflow wind velocities (switch) {0=Steady Wind; 1=InflowWind}
     "unused"      InflowFile  - Name of the InflowWind input file [used only when CompInflow=1] 9.0   HWindSpeed  - Horizontal wind speed   [used only when CompInflow=0 and AnalysisType=1] (m/s) 140   RefHt       - Reference height for horizontal wind speed [used only when CompInflow=0]  (m) 0.10   PLExp       - Power law exponent   [used only when CompInflow=0 and AnalysisType=1]                        (-)